 We are taking part in Operation Encompass.
 You can find out more about this initiative here.

-All lateness and absences are recorded.
-Reasons will be sought for all absence or lateness.
+All lateness and absences are recorded and reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Safeguarding Team can be made.
-Parents will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue the school will refer to the Education Welfare Officer.
+Parents will always be informed of concerns regarding attendance at the earliest point.
+If attendance concerns continue, the school will refer to the Education Welfare Officer.
 There will be no authorised ‘Leave From School’, only in exceptional circumstances.